 \subsection{Environment and Mechanism Design}

 Our work relates to concepts from environment and mechanism design.
-Environment design typically involves structuring or modifying environmental configurations to guide agent behaviors towards a targeted outcome~\citep{zhang2009general, reda2020learning, gao2023constrained}.
+Environment design typically involves structuring or modifying environmental configurations to guide agent behaviours towards a targeted outcome~\citep{zhang2009general, reda2020learning, gao2023constrained}.
 In contrast, our approach does not directly reconfigure the static environment.
 Rather, it focuses on intervening on a targeted agent.
-Consequently, the behavior of the intervened agent changes, altering the effective environment dynamics experienced by other agents.
-This allows us to shape emergent team behavior by modifying agent interaction paradigms rather than fixed environmental rules.
+Consequently, the behaviour of the intervened agent changes, altering the effective environment dynamics experienced by other agents.
+This allows us to shape emergent team behaviour by modifying agent interaction paradigms rather than fixed environmental rules.

 Our work can also be viewed through the lens of mechanism design, which focuses on designing the ``rules of games'' such that a desired outcome is attained~\citep{nisan1999algorithmic, cai2013understanding}.
 Our proposed targeted intervention paradigm can be categorized into this context as a mechanism that is applied to specific agents designed to steer the MARL learning process towards equilibria that satisfy both the primary task goal and a specified additional desired outcome.